sjbrown/1kfa/mod_guide_gm.md

 | Villains          | 5-10           | 1d4 - 1d10

-Generally, human opponents will have 1 attack power when unarmed and 1d4 attack power when armed.
-Save greater attack power for monsters and special villains.
+Generally, human opponents will have 1 Might when unarmed and 1d4 Might when armed.
+Save greater Might for monsters and special villains.

-Remember that foes' power can be exerted in more ways than just their Stamina and attack power.
+Remember that foes' power can be exerted in more ways than just their Stamina and Might.
 Challenges may arise from the antagonist's superior knowledge of the environment, magical abilities, political connections, or other types of fictional positioning.